SpineEventEngine/documentation/_code/EMBEDDING.md

 ## Usage patterns

-Usually, we firstly update the snippets and then transfer the updated fragments to documentation files using the tool.
-The most important moments here are the following:
+First, update the code snippets, and then migrate the updated snippets to the documentation files using the tool.
+The most important points here are:

 1. Choose the correct config file (or create / modify one).
 2. Check out the correct branch in the repository with snippets.